stuartellis/tf-tasks/README.md

 > Only use the required variables in locals, then use those locals to define resource names.
 This ensures that your deployed resources are not tied to the details of the tooling.

-If the default behaviour is not appropriate, you can customise the contents of modules in any way that you need.
+If the provided code is not appropriate, you can customise the contents of a module in any way that you need.
 The tooling automatically finds all of the modules in the directory `tf/units/`.
-It only requires that each module is a valid TF root module and accepts the four input variables.
+It only requires that a module is a valid TF root module and accepts the four defined input variables.
+The `handle` and other locals in `meta_locals.tf` give you a set of conventions to help you manage resource names, but the tooling does not rely on them.

 > Since each unit is a separate module, you can have different versions of the same providers in separate units.